INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Positivists and specifically Carl Hempel advocate the “covering-law” schema for explanation.

-According to Hempel’s “covering-law” thesis of explanation, statements predicting observable individual events are derived deductively from observation-language statements describing observable individual events together with “covering”, i.e., universal empirical laws.
+According to Hempel’s “covering-law” thesis of explanation, statements predicting observable individual events are derived deductively from observation-language statements describing observable individual events together with “covering”, i.e., universally quantified empirical laws.

 This concept of explanation has also been called the “deductive-nomological model”.